 Her research involves exploring the role of heritage critically in international development and its contribution towards addressing global challenges.
 She is also sits on various heritage and archaeology groups such as APPAG, TAF, RESCUE and RHAG.

-Hannah Williams is Executive Assistant to the AHRC Heritage Priority Area Leadership Fellow.
+Hannah Williams is part-time Executive Assistant to the AHRC Heritage Priority Area Leadership Fellow.
 She completed her PhD in medieval history at the University of Manchester, and has worked as Editorial Assistant to the Ecclesiastical History Society and as co-editor on research and publication projects in history based at the University of Oxford.
 Her recent roles include administration and events organization for the AHRC Heritage Futures Research Programme and for the UCL Centre for Critical Heritage Studies.

 Susan Sandford Smith is part-time Executive Assistant to the AHRC Heritage Priority Area Leadership Fellow, with main responsibility for organising the logistics of the ACHS Futures Conference taking place in London in August 2020.
 Her recent roles include being Personal Assistant to the Deputy Director of the UCL Institute of Ophthalmology, and co-chair of the UCL Institute of Ophthalmology Athena SWAN self-assessment team.
 She is interested in food anthropology and hosts regular supper clubs in London, and was previously an Artist Manager and Promoter in the music industry.